Important COVID-19 travel guidance

 Crime levels are low.
-But there are incidents of pick pocketing, bag snatching, theft from cars and burglary involving British or other foreign nationals.
-There have been occasional shooting incidents, chiefly related to organised crime.
+But there are occasional incidents of pick pocketing, bag snatching, theft from cars and burglary involving British or other foreign nationals.
 Although tourists and foreigners have not been targeted, there is a risk of being caught up in such events and you should remain vigilant at all times.

 - don’t carry your passport, credit card, travel tickets and money together.

 - leave spare cash, passports and valuables in a safe place.
 Always carry a copy of your passport with you but separate from other items such as credit cards.

 - take the same personal safety precautions on the street and when using ATMs as you would in the UK.

 - take particular care if using an ATM after dark, especially if you are alone.
 Check no one has followed you after conducting your business.

 Never part with money or share personal information including date of birth, address or financial information to someone that you have never met.